gcallah/JohnGray/papers/garrard.md

 of grey on the subject.
 It isn't clear (to me) just how extensive his knowledge of the Enlightenment really is.
-He quotes liberally from Voltaire in his small book on the great French *philosophe*, but his writings are not generally rooted in primary texts.
-Most are deliberately broad and sketchy, aimed at an audience of general readers, rather than fine portraits composed for academic specialists, which helps to explain their wide appeal.
+He quotes liberally from Voltaire in his small book on the great French *philosophe*, but his writings are not generally rooted in primary texts.[^3] Most are deliberately broad and sketchy, aimed at an audience of general readers, rather than fine portraits composed for academic specialists, which helps to explain their wide appeal.

 By contrast, in the last half-century scholarship on the Enlightenment has become increasingly specialized and complex.
-It is now viewed by most experts as a very broad and diverse social, cultural and intellectual movement that extended far beyond an elite circle of Parisian writers that typically includes Voltaire, Rousseau, Montesquieu, d'Alembert, Diderot, Condorcet and d'Holbach.
-Distinctions are now made between a 'high Enlightenment' of such intellectuals and a 'low Enlightenment' of Grub Street journalists and pamphleteers who are now mostly forgotten.[^3] And we know of the existence of Enlightenments in many different national contexts, including Bohemia, Italy, Sweden, Scotland, Russia and the Netherlands, each with important variations in outlook and emphasis that reflect local circumstances and cultural and historical particularities.[^4] This increasingly complicated picture has even led some scholars to reject the concept of a single Enlightenment movement ('the Enlightenment,' with a definite article and capital 'E'), let alone a unified Enlightenment 'project.'[^5]
+It is now viewed by most experts as a very broad and diverse social, cultural, and intellectual movement that extended far beyond an elite circle of Parisian writers that typically includes Voltaire, Rousseau, Montesquieu, d'Alembert, Diderot, Condorcet, and d'Holbach.
+Distinctions are now made between a 'high Enlightenment' of such intellectuals and a 'low Enlightenment' of Grub Street journalists and pamphleteers who are now mostly forgotten.[^4] And we know of the existence of Enlightenments in many different national contexts, including Bohemia, Italy, Sweden, Scotland, Russia, and the Netherlands, each with important variations in outlook and emphasis that reflect local circumstances and cultural and historical particularities.[^5] This increasingly complicated picture has even led some scholars to reject the concept of a single Enlightenment movement ('the Enlightenment,' with a definite article and capital 'E'), let alone a unified Enlightenment 'project.'[^6]

 One example of the Enlightenment's internal complexity will have to suffice here in the absence of space for more, and it is necessarily